jyellick/obc-docs/whitepaper.md

 Blockchain technology is in its infancy and is often not well suited for the needs of industry.
 Scalability challenges and the lack of support for confidential and private transactions, among other issues, make its use infeasible for many important industry applications.

-Furthermore, early pioneers for Blockchain technology serve a set of purposes but are often not well suited for the needs of specific industries.
-As a result, Open Blockchain is based on an industry- focused design and looks to address several of the requirements for specific industries and uses cases, extending the learnings of the pioneers in this field while also addressing scalability.
-Open Blockchain provides an approach to allowing for many blockchain networks and enables permissioned networks, privacy, and confidentially.
+Furthermore, Early pioneers for blockchain technologies serve a set of purposes but are often not well-suited for the needs of specific industries.
+To meet the demands of modern markets, Open Blockchain is based on an industry-focused design that addresses the multiple and varied requirements of different industry use cases, extending the learning of the pioneers in this field while also addressing issues such as scalability.

 &nbsp;

 ## Our Vision

-We have a vision on how blockchain technology would evolve and change our lives in the future, and based on these vision, we developed our industry use cases, identified key requirements, and designed and built a system that we believe will bring blockchain technology to the masses.
+We developed a vision on how blockchain technology would evolve and change our lives in the future, and based on these vision, we developed our industry use cases, identified key requirements, and designed and built a system that we believe will bring blockchain technology to the masses.

 _Note: To prepare you to go through the material below, we strongly recommend you to go through our [glossary] (glossary.md) first_